Day 1 – Arrival

 Enjoy the back-road to Spello, a perfectly preserved town with Roman origins.
 A visit to Bevagna, another wonderful medieval village.
 Overnight in Assisi.

 Our route through Umbria is highlighted by a visit to Deruta, a town famous for its ceramics.
-Tonight’s lodging is at Poggiolo, a beautiful old rural villa.
-Overnight in Poggiolo.
+Tonight’s lodging is countryside inn near Solomeo.
+Overnight in Solomeo.
 Dinner Included.

 A curvy road will lead us to Lake Trasimeno whose shores teem with migratory birds.
 You’ll cycle near beautiful olive groves to Cortona, the setting for Francis Mayes’s best seller, Under the Tuscan Sun.
 Overnight in Cortona.

 Day 5 – Cortona – Montepulciano Ride: 50 Km

 Today you will enter Tuscany through the magnificent wine country of Montepulciano, one of Tuscany’s highest hilltop towns.
 Renowned for its Vino Nobile, Montepulciano also boasts a unique blend of Renaissance architecture and is perched on a narrow ridge of volcanic rock.
 Overnight in Montepulciano.

 Day 6 – Montepulciano – Montalcino Ride: 50 Km